Schedule →

 Getting around Boise.

-Boise's compact urban core means downtown commutes are short — most North End, Bench, and East End workers drive 5–10 minutes.
+Boise's compact urban core means downtown commutes are short — most North End, Bench, and East End workers drive 5 to 10 minutes.
 West Boise to downtown runs ~15 minutes.
-Hidden Springs is the outlier at ~25–30 minutes.
-Boise Airport (BOI) is roughly 5–10 minutes south of downtown.
+Hidden Springs is the outlier at ~25 to 30 minutes.
+Boise Airport (BOI) is roughly 5 to 10 minutes south of downtown.

 Lifestyle